Since 1984, the Pinellas Suncoast Transit Authority has provided public bus services for riders throughout the county, including in Clearwater.

 While buses provide a reliable and affordable form of transportation throughout the region for those who need it, these large vehicles create hazards that can cause accidents and injuries to passengers of the bus, occupants of other vehicles, pedestrians, and bicyclists.

-If a Clearwater bus accident injured you or your child, an experienced Clearwater bus accident lawyer from Perenich Law Injury Attorneys can seek compensation for the financial and psychological costs of your injury.
+If a bus crash injured you or your child, an experienced Clearwater bus accident lawyer from Perenich Law Injury Attorneys can seek compensation for the financial and psychological costs of your injury.

-Speak with one of our experienced Clearwater personal injury lawyers today to discuss the specifics of your claim.
+Speak with one of our experienced personal injury attorneys today to discuss the specifics of your claim.

 The Dangers Posed by Buses